mvolkmann/MyUnixEnv/notes/strapi-notes.md

 add a media file (image, audio, or video) in two ways:

 - drag a file onto the field
-- click the "browse" link to select a file to upload.
+- click the "browse" link to select a file to upload

 The files are given unique ids and placed in the public/uploads directory of the Strapi project.